The Basics of Stitching: Essential Knowledge to Get Started Right

 Assembly of very stretchy fabrics

-Jersey, lycra, mesh, sweatshirt
+Jersey, lycra, knit, sweatshirt fabric

 Overlock stitch

-Straight stitch side + zigzag edge
+Straight stitch on the side + zigzag on the edge

 Stretchy and fraying fabrics